-At this point we can drag the zero around and also drag the red squares around (which change the gain value).
-However, we can do nothing to change F(z) except to edit it.
-The step response for this controller configuration is shown on the following page:
+At this point we can drag the zero around and also drag the red squares around (which change the gain value), as well as the poles and zeros of the controllers (note that we can really only vary the zero, otherwise we will not have a PI-D controller).
+The step response for this controller configuration is shown below:

 Note that, compared to a normal PID controller, the control effort is not infinite at 0, and actually builds as time goes on (like an integral controller).
-At this point we might want to go back modify C(z) to see if we get acceptable performance.
-If we cannot get acceptable performance we may then have to try another value for F(z).
+At this point we might want to go back modify $C_1(z)$ or $C_2(z)$ to see if we get acceptable performance.